 Accurate and timely documentation of time and effort usage is a federally mandated requirement intended to ensure appropriate use of federal funds.
-Non-compliance with the effort reporting regulations could result in loss of current and future funding, sanctions, fines and audit findings Therefore, The CHOP Research Institute's Time and Effort Policy (URL) defines clearly the deadlines for timely certification and outlines the sanctions for delinquency.
+The CHOP Research Institute's policy on time and effort outlines procedures for effort reporting and certification in accordance with these rules.

 Effort is the proportion of time spent on any activity and is expressed as a percentage of the total activity.